nathanyarnold/rHeight/README.md

 #### To-do:

-1. Allow sizable child-nodes to also have their own independant offset,
+1. Allow sibling-nodes to get these values (ie, not necessarily child-nodes of the root rHeight element)
-2. Calculate heights with default CSS box-model (height + margin + border),
+2. Allow child-nodes to also have their own independant offset,
-3. Allow child nodes that are centered in their parent using "data-rheight-child-centered.
+3. Calculate heights with default CSS box-model (height + margin + border),

 ## Markup pattern: